 |Warranty||15 years||5 years|

-Here at Chameleon we offer high quality and bespoke restoration approach for your historic windows which favors long-term durability and consistent performance through the years over short-term savings, as offered by products like slim double glazing which, ultimately, result in long term compromises.
+Here at Chameleon, we offer high quality and bespoke restoration approach for your historic windows, favouring long-term durability and consistent performance over the years over short-term savings, as offered by products like slim double glazing that ultimately results in long-term compromises.